besartelezi/php-debugging/README.md

 I noticed that the “ “ symbols for the string were the wrong ones, so I replaced them with the correct ones and it started working!
 Afterwards, I had to add " " symbols, so the result of the code would look like "Debugged!".
 In order to achieve this, I also had to increase the length of the substr() function.

+## Exercise 4: "It's Monday mon"
+I don't know who made this exercise, but I wanted to say that this exercise was as evil as it was challenging.
+The function and everything was working properly.
+I added a var_dump() of both the $week and $day variables, and it was made clear that the $day variable was being adjusted, but the changes weren't showing in the $week variable.
+So I knew there was nothing wrong with that part of the code, meaning, that the main suspect was the foreach loop.
+After rereading the documentation of that syntax **MULTIPLE** times I finally figured it out. <br>

+The foreach ($week as $day), was missing an '&' sign after the 'as' and before the '$day'.